 Supervisor Pat Herrity's Biography

-Pat regularly travels to Richmond to work with legislators on tax and transportation issues.
-He has extensive leadership experience with Northern Virginia communities, businesses, and politics.
+Pat has also had extensive leadership experience with Northern Virginia civic associations and business organizations.
 He has served on many committees, councils and boards including:

 The Northern Virginia Technology Council